 Our family loves healthy shrimp recipes so we add them to the rotation often!
 One of our favorite variations of this recipe is our Cajun Shrimp Tacos with Corn Salsa.

 Often times we make Cajun tacos and turn them into a low-carb dinner or lunch for the next day by adding the shrimp to zucchini spirals.
 Easy Peasy!
+For more cajun recipes try cajun blackened salmon, creamy cajun salmon alfredo, and cajun smothered chicken recipes!

 Get ready to head to the grocery store for a quick ingredients round-up.
 Once you’re ready, be sure to take a moment and set some intentions for maximum benefit for the whole family.